sensry-de/zephyr/boards/sensry/ganymed_bob/doc/index.rst

 Testing the Ganymed BreakOut Board
 **********************************

-Test the Ganymed with a :zephyr:code-sample:`blinky` sample.
+Test the Ganymed with a :zephyr:code-sample:`hello_world` sample.
 The sample output should be:

 .. code-block:: console